 Andrew Hitz is an internationally renowned soloist, clinician and speaker having appeared in over 40 states and 30 countries including Japan, Brazil, Russia and Singapore.
 He recently ended a 14 year tenure as the tuba player for Boston Brass.
 Andrew has also appeared with the National Symphony Orchestra, Baltimore Symphony Orchestra, Alarm Will Sound and the Marine Band of Mexico.

-Andrew currently teaches tuba and euphonium at George Mason University and Gettysburg College.
-As an Educational Ambassador for Jupiter Band Instruments, he appears all over the world as both a teacher and performer.
-Andrew has presented at over 20 state music educator conferences and taught master classes at some of the finest music schools in the world including Juilliard, the Central Conservatory of Music in Beijing and Yong Siew Toh Conservatory in Singapore.
-He has also spoken about entrepreneurship and music business at many colleges and universities including Carnegie Mellon, the University of Georgia and the University of South Carolina, where he appeared as a thought leader specializing in marketing and social media at The Savvy Musician In Action Retreat.
+As an Educational Ambassador for Jupiter Band Instruments, Andrew appears all over the world as both a teacher and performer.
+He has presented at over 20 state music educator conferences and taught master classes at some of the finest music schools in the world including Juilliard, the Central Conservatory of Music in Beijing and Yong Siew Toh Conservatory in Singapore.
+Andrew has also spoken about entrepreneurship and music business at many colleges and universities including Carnegie Mellon, the University of Georgia and the University of South Carolina, where he appeared as a thought leader specializing in marketing and social media at The Savvy Musician In Action Retreat.

 Andrew hosts two podcasts through his latest venture, Pedal Note Media, a digital media company founded with former Boston Brass colleague Lance LaDuke.
 Pedal Note Media provides products and programs to educate, entertain and inspire music teachers, players and fans..
 "The Brass Junkies" is a podcast interviewing the best brass players in the world on everything from the serious to the ridiculous, just like the music business.
 Previous guests have included Joe Alessi, Carol Jantsch and Marty Hackleman.
 The other is "The Entrepreneurial Musician" which features interviews with some of the most successful people in the music business.
 Previous guests on TEM have included David Cutler of The Savvy Musician, Ranaan Meyer of Time for Three and Gavin Chuck & Michael Clayville of Alarm Will Sound.
 Both podcasts are available through iTunes or streamable through the Pedal Note Media website.

-Andrew is proud to serve on the Board of Directors for the Mockingbird Foundation, a non-profit organization which has awarded over $900,000 in grants to help bring music education to underserved populations.
+Andrew is proud to serve on the Board of Directors for the Mockingbird Foundation, a non-profit organization which has awarded over $1 million in grants to help bring music education to under-served populations.

 Andrew Hitz's Website